Bleuje/variations-combinator/README.md

 Feel free to contribute or share your results.

-Thank you generateme for the inspiration.
+Thanks to GenerateMe for the inspiration and work used here.

 Possible future work :